numbfall/recruitment-test-solution/README.md

-# Recruitment test
+# Recruitment test solution
-**__recruitment test, given by a web development company in Malaysia__**
+**__Recruitment test, given by a web development company in Malaysia__**

-## instructions given by the recruiter
+## Instructions given by the recruiter

 Create an app, that can enter the daily expenses.
 The app will have one screen.
 At the top of the screen is a form where user enter the description and amount, and a button to "Add" the item to the expenses.

 Following the form, there is a list of the expenses that has been added.
 The list shows the expense description and the amount.
 At the bottom of the list, the total of all the expenses are shown.

 ### Technical Specifications